 Galilee.
 We spent today traveling around Galilee, beginning with a drive up to Mount Arbel.
 Part of the “Horns of Hattin” the summit is 390 meters above the Sea of Galilee and provides an overall view of the north and west corner of the lake.
 There are signs at the top near the Carob Tree lookout which point out important towns and villages long the shoreline.
 There are quite a few spectacular photo opportunities at the summit, I have taken group photos at the Carob Tree several times.
-Actually, I set the all time record for group photos, using every camera
+Actually, I set the all time record for group photos, using every camera in the group, some twice.

 From Arbel we drove through Tiberias to the Jordan River.
 It was very quiet there, no other tour busses and few people were at the baptismal site.
 We had a chance to stand by the river and talk about about the more likely locations for the baptism of Jesus, then I read from Matthew 3, beginning with John’s preaching and the account of Jesus’ baptism.
 Since we had just driven through Nazareth, it was easy to picture Jesus walking from his hometown after he was rejected in the Synagogue to Capernaum.